-This group were inspired by similar artistic incubators in other cities that, once established, grew in popularity and were able to transform once-desolate areas of town into vibrant thriving hubs for business and tourism.
-The initial group of visual and performing artists combined their efforts, passions, expertise, drive, and commitment to create a collective that could facilitate a space for creativity, art, performance and community, an entity that would both serve Charlotte’s irrepressible artistic community and attract the general public and visitors alike to enjoy this vibrant space.
+This group was inspired by similar artistic incubators in other cities that, once established, grew in popularity and were able to transform once-desolate areas of town into vibrant thriving hubs for business and tourism.
+The initial group of visual and performing artists combined their efforts, passions, expertise, drive, and commitment to create a collective that could facilitate a space for creativity, art, performance and community.
+This new entity will serve Charlotte’s irrepressible artistic community and attract the general public and visitors alike to enjoy this vibrant space.
 Thus, VAPA was born.

 VAPA artists are currently collaborating with Mecklenburg County leadership on the design of the space.
 VAPA proposes to create affordable studio and creation space on the second floor and lower levels of the building, with performance and exhibition spaces on the first floor.
 Our intention is that artists will be able to create and exhibit in the same building, and for performers to learn, rehearse and perform for an audience in the facility as well.

 The VAPA Center Organization exemplifies the innovation and creativity that can result when a diverse group of people work together towards shared goals.
 Our Board of directors is an interdisciplinary group of people from various arts backgrounds, races, sexes, orientations, for-profit/non-profit status and organization size.
 Our collaborate efforts to form VAPA demonstrate how diversity serves not only the artistic community but the greater Charlotte community.
 We intend VAPA to be a model and an enticement to inspire others to come together in service to our community and to the arts for generations to come.

 “The VAPA Center will cultivate accessible exhibition and creative work spaces to inspire and nurture the relationship between artists and the community.”